 In 2017, Tamara was appointed as the Visiting Nielsen Fellow at Georgetown University’s McCourt School of Public Policy to explore the role of philanthropy in addressing racial equity in the DC region.
-She continues to co-teach a graduate seminar there on philanthropy and racial justice.
+She currently serves as Chair of the Weissberg Foundation.
 In 2018, her memoir, Daughters of the Dream: Eight Girls from Richmond who grew up in the Civil Rights Era was published.

 Amy Owen has spent the majority of her professional career in nonprofit management with interim teaching as an adjunct professor at Shepherd University.
 For more than 10 years, she managed and directed fundraising programs for the Appalachian Trail Conservancy based in Harpers Ferry, WV.
 She served as a circuit rider to some 25 West Virginia community foundations providing support for their emerging policy and fundraising efforts with the West Virginia Community Foundations Consortium.

 Since May 2012, she has served as lead executive of the Community Foundation for Loudoun and Northern Fauquier Counties that also launched its Racial Equity Framework programming in 2020.
-In 2018, she joined the Board of Washington Regional Association of Grantmakers and benefitted from its Putting Racism on the Table programming.
-She serves on the Board and Executive Committee of the Loudoun Chamber of Commerce as well as on its newly developing DEI Committee.
+From 2018 to 2022, she served on the Board of Washington Regional Association of Grantmakers and benefitted from its Putting Racism on the Table programming.
+She serves on DEI Committee of her local Chamber of Commerce.